LCM-org/AML-3104-BHPP/README.md

 ## Introduction

 Welcome to the Housing Price Predictor project!
-This project aims to develop a machine learning model that predicts the prices based on different hosuing parameters.
+This project aims to develop a machine-learning model that predicts the prices based on different housing parameters.

 ### Project Goals